lino-framework/book/docs/dev/overview.rst

-- There are also Lino applications which are *not* covered by the
-  book:

-    - :ref:`welfare` : used by Belgian social centres
-    - :ref:`logos`
-    - :ref:`patrols`

 - :mod:`atelier` is a collection of utilities maintained by the Lino team and which might be useful to other (non-Lino) Python projects. :mod:`projects <atelier.projects>`, :mod:`invlib